vplasencia/ethrome-2024-bandada-slides/slides.md

 - Groups of wallets holding a specific NFT

-- Group of members with +500 Twitter (X) followers
+- Group of members with +500 X (Twitter) followers

 - Group of members who have contributed to a specific GitHub repository and have +300 number of transactions on a specific network